 Logbook results

 As soon as the logbook is compliant with the requirements, the application is sent for grading to members of the EACVI/AEPC Echo CHD Certification Committee.
-Graders may require additional information from the candidate in order to provide their grading.
+Graders may require additional information from the candidate to provide their grading.

 Appealing the logbook